sahilbhosale63/Learn_ML_In_100_Days/README.md

 **Today's Progress:** Today learned about the Bayes' theorem in probability and solved sums related to it.

 **Thought:** Understanding the theorems in probability.

+# Day 30

+**Today's Progress:** Learned about random variables, Bernoulli random variables and binomial random variables.

+**Thought:** Today started with random variables.

+# Day 31

+**Today's Progress:** Poisson random variables, continuous and uniform random variables in probability theory.

+**Thought:** some part of random variables is remaining will do it tomorrow.

+# Day 32

+**Today's Progress:** Solved some sums related to uniform random variable in probability theory.

+**Thought:** only solved sums today.

+# Day 33

+**Today's Progress:** Learned about exponential random variable and normal random variable in probability theory.

+**Thought:** Completed with random variables part.

+# Day 34

+**Today's Progress:**  Learned about Expectation (Mean), Expectation of Bernoulli Random Variable in probability.

+**Thought:** Started with Expectation i.e Mean.

+# Day 35

+**Today's Progress:** Learned about Expectation of Binomial random variables and Poisson Random Variable in probability.

+**Thought:** Will cover the remaining mean in upcoming days.